JohnTitor/termize/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## Breaking Changes

-`termize` takes a similar policy to Rust and will bump the major version number upon breaking changes with only the following exceptions:

-* The breaking change is to fix a security concern
-* The breaking change is to be fixing a bug (i.e. relying on a bug as a feature)
-* The breaking change is a feature isn't used in the wild, or all users of said feature have given approval prior to the change